JorgeMHC/session-feedback-service/README.md

 ```
 This will create a development.sqlite3 and 3 tables (users, feedbacks, sessions). to create also the tables on the test environment you need to specify the environment ```rake db:migrate RAILS_ENV=test```.

-Currently there is no endpoint to create users and sessions so there is a script to create 15 users and 15 sessions also one user will create a random feedback for one of the sessions (15 feedbacks).
-To populate the table you can run
+Currently, there are no endpoints to create users and sessions.
+We provide a script to populate the database with 20 phony users and 20 phony sessions.
+Their unique identifiers (id) range from 1 to 20 *in both tables*.
+Also, the script creates a random comment of user *x* to session *x*, where *x* is an id value (user *1* has feedback on session *1*, user *2* has feedback on session *2*, and so on).
+After the script is run, you therefore have 20 users, 20 sessions and 20 feedbacks.
 ```
 rake db:seed
 ```